-There are neither federal nor private student loans available specifically for summer classes.
+Both private and federal student loans can be used to pay for summer classes.
+The application process is typically the same one that students borrowing federal loans.
 The loans you would apply for are the same ones you’d apply for if you wanted to secure loans for the academic year.

 Federal Student Loans

-Federal lending limits apply to both loans you take out for summer classes and to cover the academic year.
-So, if you’ve already taken out federal student loans to cover the cost of tuition during the year, you may need to check to make sure you haven’t met the lending limit for student loans.
-The annual federal lending limit changes based on your academic year and your dependency status .
+Federal lending limits apply to both loans borrowed for summer classes and the academic year.
+So, borrowers who have already taken out federal student loans to cover the cost of tuition during the year, may need to check to make sure they haven’t met the lending limit for student loans.
+The annual federal lending limit changes based on a student’s dependency status and their academic year.

-Per the links above, as a first-year undergrad for the 2018 to 2019 academic year, dependent students may qualify for up to $5,500 in student loans, with a limit of $3,500 on what can be subsidized.
+A first-year undergrad for the 2021-2022 academic year, dependent students may qualify for up to $5,500 in student loans, with a limit of $3,500 on what can be subsidized.

-Federal lending limits typically increase incrementally the longer you are in school—as long as you’re enrolled at least half-time.
-As a graduate or professional student, you could qualify for up to $20,500 of unsubsidized loans.
+Federal lending limits typically increase incrementally the longer a student is in school—as long as they are enrolled at least half-time.
+Graduate or professional students could qualify for up to $20,500 of unsubsidized loans.
 If you haven’t reached the maximum amount for federal student loans, you could apply for one to cover your summer class.

-To apply for any federal student loan, you must fill out the Free Application for Federal Student Aid or FAFSAⓇ.
-The FAFSA typically lasts for an entire academic year—and each year you’ll have to update your information.
+To apply for any federal student loan, students must fill out the Free Application for Federal Student Aid or FAFSA®.
+Students must fill out the FAFSA annually.

-When you speak with the financial aid office at your school, you may wish to check in and find out if there are any additional requirements for receiving aid for summer classes.
+When speaking with the financial aid office, consider finding out if there are any additional requirements for receiving aid for summer classes.
 Some schools may require you to submit other applications or documentation in addition to the FAFSA.

-Some schools also require you to take a minimum number of credits to qualify for federal aid during the summer session.
-If that’s the case and you don’t meet the minimum number of credits, you may not qualify for federal student loans.
+Some schools require students take a minimum number of credits to qualify for federal aid during the summer session.
+Students who do not meet the set minimum may not qualify for federal student loans.

 Private Student Loans

-You can apply for private student loans at local and national banks, online lenders, and credit unions.
-Interest rates for private loans vary by lender and are based on your financial qualifications.
-Many lenders offer variable interest rates on private student loans, which means they can fluctuate with the ups and downs of financial indices.
+Interest rates for private loans vary by lender and are based on the applicant’s financial qualifications.
+Lenders may offer fixed or variable interest rates on private student loans, which means they can fluctuate with the ups and downs of financial indices.

-In order to secure a private student loan, you typically need to have a solid credit history, proof of income, be at least 18, and be a U.S. resident.
-If you don’t have a strong credit history or can’t show proof of income, one option available to you might be to borrow with a cosigner.
+To secure a private student loan, applicants typically need to have a solid credit history, proof of income, be at least 18, and be a U.S. resident.
+Adding a cosigner to the loan may be an option that can help potential borrowers strengthen their application.

 Paying for Summer Classes Without Taking Out Loans

-If you want or need to take a summer class but are hoping to avoid taking out additional loans, consider applying for a grant or scholarship—which typically won’t need to be repaid.
+To take a summer class and potentially avoid taking out additional loans, consider applying for a grant or scholarship—which typically won’t need to be repaid.

 Pell Grants are awarded by the federal government and based on financial need.
 If they qualify, students can receive Pell Grants for 12 semesters.
 In certain circumstances, students may be eligible to receive up to an additional $1,000 for the summer semester.